guilherme-oliveira-rocha/Artvison/wp-content/plugins/hummingbird-performance/readme.txt

 Asset Optimization is a great way to speed up your site but moving, combining, using minify, and rearranging CSS and JavaScript (.JS) files can also mess with styling and break functionality.
 We recommend making incremental changes and testing your site as you go so you can undo the changes if something breaks.
 And remember, don’t panic.
 If something goes wrong you can start over with the click of a button :)

+= How can I report security issues or bugs? =

+We take plugin security incredibly seriously; if you have a bug or vulnerability to report, you can do so through the Patchstack Vulnerability Disclosure Program.
+It’s fast, easy, and you will be notified when the issue is fixed.
+[Report a vulnerability](https://patchstack.com/database/vdp/hummingbird-performance).

 == Screenshots ==

 1. Scan your site for optimization tips and tricks.